Sarajevo Travel Guide

 They had aimed to achieve the separation of two Serbian provinces from Austria–Hungary.
 They instead set the wheels in motion for one of the deadliest wars in human history.
 The Latin Bridge itself is quite stunning in its construction, but it is this infamous event that will define its place in history forever more.

-Cultural & Natural Attractions
+Cultural & Natural Attractions in Sarajevo

 Once you are done paying tribute to Sarajevo’s war-filled past, take in sights related to more peaceful times by touring its Old Town.
 As you walk its cobblestone streets, revel in the religious diversity that exists here even after the turmoil of twenty years ago, as church bells, Muslim calls to prayer, and Jewish synagogues can all be found within its confines.